churchers/vm-bhyve/README.md

 http://people.freebsd.org/~grehan/bhyve_uefi/BHYVE_UEFI_20151002.fd
 and needs to be placed in `$vm_dir/.config/BHYVE_UEFI.fd`.

-One you have an ISO capable of installing without user interaction, vm-bhyve works as normal, just copy the ISO to `$vm_dir/.iso`, then run the following to install:
+One you have an ISO capable of installing without user interaction, vm-bhyve works as normal.
+Just copy the ISO to `$vm_dir/.iso/`, then run the following to install:

+    # vm create -t windows -s 50G winguest
     # vm install winguest mywiniso.iso

 Installation can take around 25 minutes.
 If you look in the vm-bhyve.log file in the virtual